Tourism in the United Arab Emirates: Fujairah

 Fujairah shares the Al-Hajar Mountains with Ras Al Khaimah, a major tourist attraction in the country.
-Outside the Hajar Mountains, the Fujairah Fort, Bitnah Fort, Snoopy Island, Masafi and Al-Hayl Castle are also another attractive destinations.
+Outside the Hajar Mountains, the Fujairah Fort, Bitnah Fort, Snoopy Island, Masafi and Al Hayl Castle are also attractive destinations.
 Fujairah holds a distinction for having a bull butting culture, a result of Portuguese colonization from 17th century.

 Ras Al Khaimah

 Ras Al Khaimah is known for its natural landscape.
 The Al Hajar Mountains, in particular with mount Jebel Jais, the highest mountain of the country, offers views over craggy peaks down to the coastal plain, making this a common spot for photographers, particularly in the late afternoon when the orange-hued rocks glow.
 The world's longest zipline is also based in Ras Al Khaimah's Jebel Jais.
 Other include Dhayah Fort and its beach.

+By 2027, Ras Al Khaimah will feature the first integrated resort and casino in the country when Wynn Al Marjan Island opens.

 Sharjah

 Sharjah is a major commercial center of the UAE.
 Sharjah is perhaps, among the most traditional tourist center, due to initiative efforts by the emirate's leadership to keep its spirit within the growing modernization.
 In 1998, Sharjah was awarded the "Cultural Capital of the Arab World" title by UNESCO representing the United Arab Emirates.
 Major destinations include the Sharjah Art Museum, Al Noor Mosque, Souk Al Markazi and Sharjah Heritage Area.
 A cultural heritage project, Heart of Sharjah, has been undertaken to preserve and restore the old town of Sharjah and return it to its 1950s state.